-Net cash from operating activities for the six months ended July 31, 1997 decreased by \$6.2 million or 565%, as compared to the same prior year period.
-At July 31, 1997, of the Company's customers with trade receivables more than 90 days past due, four customers had an aggregate of \$2.3 million more than 90 days past due.
-As of July 31, 1997, amounts due from Grant totaled \$2.4 million, an increase of approximately \$907,000 from the amount Grant owed at April 30, 1997, due to the Company's \$1.2 million sale to Grant in May 1997 of the seismic equipment it was previously leasing.
-Because the profits on the sale of the equipment have been deferred until payment is actually received, management did not feel it was appropriate to correspondingly increase its allowance for trade accounts receivable.
-As of the date of this report, the Company has received payments from Grant totaling \$325,000 and is receiving scheduled bimonthly payments of approximately \$65,000 pending shareholder approval of Grant's proposed plan of reorganization, and the Company is no longer leasing seismic equipment to Grant.
-The Company's allowance for trade accounts receivable balance at July 31, 1997 is \$1.7 million, which management believes is adequate to cover any potential loss associated with Grant and the Company's remaining trade accounts receivable.
+As of July 31, 1997, the Company had net working capital of approximately \$15.7 million and \$5.0 million of availability under its bank credit facilities.
+Net cash provided by operating activities for the six months ended July 31, 1997 decreased by \$3.6 million, as compared to the same prior year period, primarily as a result of an increase in trade accounts receivable.
+At July 31, 1997, the Company had trade receivables of \$3.1 million that were more than 90 days past due, with four customers owing an aggregate of \$2.3 million of such amount.
+As of such date, the Company's allowance for doubtful accounts was \$1.7 million.
+In addition, at such date, the Company had receivables due from one customer of approximately \$539,000, \$249,000 of which was more than 12 months past due.

+As of July 31, 1997, amounts due from Grant totaled \$2.4 million, as a result of the Company's \$1.2 million sale to Grant in May 1997 of the seismic equipment it was previously leasing.
+Because the profits on the sale of such equipment have been deferred until payment is actually received, management did not correspondingly increase its allowance for trade accounts receivable.
+Grant's plan of reorganization was approved by the bankruptcy court on September 30, 1997.
+As of October 31, 1997, the Company had received payments from Grant totaling \$1.2 million, which represents final settlement on the amounts owed the Company representing post-bankruptcy petition claims of approximately \$1.6 million.
+The Company expects to collect one half of pre-bankruptcy petition claims, which total approximately \$755,000, prior to fiscal year end.
+The Company is currently leasing seismic equipment to Grant.

-During March 1997, the Company completed the successful public offering (the "Offering") of a total of 3,450,000 shares of its common stock, of which 2,875,000 shares were sold by the Company and 575,000 shares were sold by the selling shareholders.
-The net proceeds to the Company from the Offering (after deducting underwriting discounts and commissions and estimated expenses of the Offering) were approximately \$18.2 million.
-The net proceeds will be used to purchase additional 3-D seismic data acquisition equipment and for certain other purposes (See Note 2).
+During March 1997, the Company completed a public offering of 3,450,000 shares of Common Stock, of which 2,875,000 shares were sold by the Company and 575,000 shares were sold by selling shareholders.
+The net proceeds to the Company from the offering (after deducting underwriting discounts and commissions and expenses of the offering) were approximately \$18.2 million.
+The net proceeds were used to purchase additional 3-D seismic data acquisition equipment, to pay outstanding debt to its commercial lender under a revolving line of credit and a term loan and for certain other purposes.